getsentry/relay/docs/index.md

 ## Sending a Test Event

-Launch the server with `semaphore run`, and set up any SDK with the following DSN:
+Launch the server with `relay run`, and set up any SDK with the following DSN:

 ```
 http://___PUBLIC_KEY___@127.0.0.1:3000/___PROJECT_ID___